The poet Patrick Kavanagh says it's "a lifetime's experience” just to get to know one field or pathway well. “It is depth that counts, not width."

-Initially, you will explore the social distanced spaces and routes within West Dean College and surrounding gardens, and then the elements of repetition and limited spaces as we consider the protection of the body.
+Initially you will explore the spaces and routes within West Dean and surrounding gardens.
+Exploring elements of repetition and limited spaces as we consider the protection of the body.
 Historical felt examples of coverings for tombs or tents and the floor or body will be available.
 [From tutor’s research in Mongolia, Russia and Georgia].

-This will be a time to focus on texture in shadows and colour in shapes; as well as tracing marks surrounding one’s personal space on and in between objects and surfaces.
-There will be exercises with paper and art materials both two and three-dimensionally which will inspire an approach for finding new methods in the felt construction.
+This will be a time to focus on texture in shadows and colour in shapes.
+Tracing marks surrounding one’s personal space on and in between objects and surfaces.
+There will be exercises with paper and art materials both 2 and 3 dimensionally which will inspire an approach for finding new methods in the felt construction.

 Everyone will have the opportunity to consider new work (to complete or document ideas) and continue with current work, with a new approach and awareness of its content.
 To use shapes either constructed for an object or the body, or within compositions for wall works and installations.